-Carmel’s proximity to some of the most famous places in California, like San Francisco and Big Sur, makes it one of the best parts to visit in California.
-With world-famous golf, art festivals, celebrity residents, access to great hiking trails, and even better beaches, I guarantee that you’ll fall in love with Carmel-by-the-sea after just one trip.
+With world-famous golf, art festivals, celebrity residents, access to great hiking trails, and even better beaches, I guarantee that you’ll fall in love with Carmel-by-the-Sea after just one trip.

 Whether you’re looking for a beach getaway, an adventure in nature, a foodie’s trip, or a couples weekend, a trip to Carmel-by-the-sea will not disappoint.

-21 Awesome Things to do in Carmel-by-the-Sea California
+28 Awesome Things to Do in Carmel California

-If you want to be in the heart of things, look no further than Ocean Ave.
-This is where you’ll find locals dining al fresco at all hours, dogs running around, vintage cars driving past, local boutiques and restaurants a plenty.
+If you want to be in the heart of things, look no further than Ocean Avenue.
+This is where you’ll find locals dining al fresco at all hours, dogs running around, vintage cars driving past, and local boutiques and restaurants plenty.
 Everything is along Ocean Ave.

-Spending an hour or two walking down Ocean Ave., all the way to the beach and right back up, is one of the first things you should do upon arriving.
+Spending an hour or two walking down Ocean Avenue, all the way to the beach, and right back up is one of the first things you should do upon arriving.
 By the time you’re done exploring this street, you’ll practically be a local!

-Hands down the most memorable experience I had in Carmel was thanks to 17 Mile Drive.
-This scenic drive is actually private, owned by Pebble Beach resort, so you will have to pay $10.75 USD per vehicle.
+Hands down the most memorable experience I had in Carmel was thanks to 17-Mile Drive.
+This scenic drive is actually private, owned by Pebble Beach resort, so you will have to pay $11.25 USD per vehicle.

 This is reimbursable however if you spend over $35 USD at any of the Pebble Beach restaurants, which is pretty easy to spend there.

-17 Mile Drive is home to the most famous and beautiful things to do in Carmel by the Sea, so you’ll want to take your time driving through this gorgeous area.
+17 Mile Drive is one of the most popular attraction in the area as it’s home to the most famous and beautiful things to do in Carmel by the Sea, so you’ll want to take your time driving through this gorgeous area.

 It should take you about three hours on average, depending on if you stop for lunch.
 At the entrance, you’ll get a map with the 17 notable stops mapped out.
 Definitely stop at the famous Lone Cypress, Ghost Tree, and Bird Rock!